aholla/Game-Asteroids-Unity/README.md

 An Asteroids game built in Unity.

-Space to Fire.
+-Space to Fire.
-WASD or Arrows to Move.
+-WASD or Arrows to Move.

 Play here: http://aholla.github.io/Game-Asteroids-Unity/ (WebGL)